-Akron, Ohio–QuTheatr, a new performance project aimed at employing and empowering LGBTQ+ youth and young adults in greater Akron, will hold the final workshop to identify participants for the project on Saturday, April 14, 2018, at 2pm at The Balch Street Theatre, 220 South Balch Street, Akron 44302.
-Previous workshops were held in February and March at Balch Street Theatre and The University of Akron.
+Akron, Ohio–QuTheatr, a new performance project aimed at employing and empowering LGBTQ+ youth and young adults in greater Akron, will hold an audition workshop to identify new participants for the project on Sunday, February 3, 2019, at 2pm at The Balch Street Theatre, 220 South Balch Street, Akron 44302.
+Previous workshops were held last spring at Balch Street Theatre and The University of Akron.
 QuTheatr is the recipient of a grant from the John S. and James L. Knight Foundation, as part of its 2017 Akron Knight Arts Challenge.
 The Knight Arts Challenge funds the best ideas for engaging and enriching Akron through the arts.
 Facebook page: https://www.facebook.com/groups/381774695612909/

 The QuTheatr workshops focus on theatre as a vehicle for personal healing and empowerment.
 They’re offered free of charge and open to any LGBTQ+ youth between the ages of 14-22.
 Those interested in acting, writing, directing and the use of technology in the arts are encouraged to participate.

 These workshops are designed to provide a safe meeting place for LGBTQ+ youth to explore their creativity.
 Some participants may be selected for longer-term participation in QuTheatr and offered a modest stipend for future work in the company.
 Over the next two years, QuTheatr ensemble members will train, research, rehearse and present new theatre pieces based on their personal experiences and LGBTQ+ life in Akron.

-QuTheatr is being formed as a project of New World Performance Lab (NWPL) and the Center for Applied Theatre and Active Culture (CATAC).
+QuTheatr is a project of New World Performance Lab (NWPL) and the Center for Applied Theatre and Active Culture (CATAC).
 NWPL co-artistic directors James Slowiak and Jairo Cuesta serve as producers of the project.
 The company will evolve under the direction of Jairo Cuesta, with the help of Akron playwright and actor, Josy Jones, and NWPL company member Rosilyn Jentner.
 JT Buck will continue to advise the project from his new job in Vermont.